-- 1. This space is the main entrance to the place of worship.
+- This space is the main entrance to the place of worship.
 It has been designed to express "welcome," and the décor and furnishings do so.
 It is intended that the furnishings be left neat, clean, and orderly after each function and remain in place. - 2.
 Flower arrangements should be placed in separate urns or on arrangement stands.
 The round center table shall not be used for any arrangements and the floral arrangement that is on the table is not to be moved off of the table. - 3.
 There are women's and men's restrooms off the narthex and include baby changing shelves. - 4.
 The ushers' and greeters' supplies are located in the ushers' closet in the narthex. - 5.
 A hat and coat rack is located in the east entrance, near the balcony stairway. - 6.
 The bride/family room is located at the west entrance of the narthex.
 The use of the bride's room is covered in the Wedding Policy, Appendix B. - 7.
 Register stands and armchairs should remain in place in the narthex. - 8.
 Flyers, information, bulletins, etc. should be placed on the side credenzas in the narthex and not on the round table.

-NAVE, CHANCEL, AND SACRISTY

-1. Flower arrangement(s) in the nave/chancel area are to be placed in the urns and on the flower stands.

-2. Flower and candle stands should not be removed from the chancel area.
-Only dripless candles shall be used.

-3. The piano may not be moved.

-4. The sacristy on the west side of the chancel for the preparation of the elements used in the Lord's Supper.

-5. Pew registers are normally located at the end of the pews.

-6. All first level exterior doors are to be unlocked and the crash bars locked down when an event is taking place.

-7. Any additions, changes, or removal of furnishings must be approved by the office manager.
+- 1. Flower arrangement(s) in the nave/chancel area are to be placed in the urns and on the flower stands. - 2.
+Flower and candle stands should not be removed from the chancel area.
+Only dripless candles shall be used. - 3.
+The piano may not be moved. - 4.
+The sacristy on the west side of the chancel for the preparation of the elements used in the Lord's Supper. - 5.
+Pew registers are normally located at the end of the pews. - 6.
+All first level exterior doors are to be governed by current security policies regarding locking/unlocking when an event is taking place. - 7.
+Any additions, changes, or removal of furnishings must be approved by the office manager.
 This is especially necessary for the communion table.
 It is NOT to be moved without prior approval and arrangement, and it is not to be moved from the chancel area.
 The USER ORGANIZATION shall be responsible for replacing the table in its original position on the chancel if it is moved.
 To move the table, plans should be made for at least four (4) strong people to be present to accomplish the task.
-The organ console may be moved within the chancel under the direction of the church organist, The Steinway piano may NOT be moved.

-8. The use of the pipe organ is restricted to the regular church organist or a substitute approved by the organist, director of music, or pastor.

-9. An American flag and a Christian flag are to be placed on permanent display in the narthex.
+The organ console may be moved within the chancel under the direction of the church organist, The Steinway piano may NOT be moved. - 8.
+The use of the pipe organ is restricted to the regular church organist or a substitute approved by the organist, director of music, or pastor. - 9.
+An American flag and a Christian flag are to be placed on permanent display in the narthex.
 Four Sundays per year, those Sundays closest to the observances of Memorial Day, Flag Day, the Fourth of July, and Veterans' Day, the two flags are to be placed in the sanctuary during the services of worship.
-The specific dates of display may be adjusted for the church calendar as needed.
+The specific dates of display may be adjusted for the church calendar as needed. - 10.
+As stated previously any changes or adjustments to the sound and lighting equipment must be done by qualified church personnel. - 11.
+For the safety of users outside doors are to remain locked during rehearsal and/or practice sessions.

-Appendix M- 5: SCHREINER CHAPEL POLICIES AND PROCEDURES (Rev. 06-23)
+Appendix M- 5: SCHREINER CHAPEL POLICIES AND PROCEDURES (Affirmed 9-24)